 How does capillary action work?

-Paper is made of lots of fibres, as they absorb the water they swell and the paper expands, which made the flower shapes open up.
+Paper is made of many fibres.
+As they absorb water, they swell, and the paper expands, allowing the flower shape to open up.

-This process is called ‘capillary action’, the water uses this process to move along the tiny gaps in the fibres of the paper.
-It occurs due to the adhesive force between the water and the paper being stronger than the cohesive forces inside the water itself.
-This is the same process by which water travels from the root up the stem and to the petals of a plant.
+This process is called ‘capillary action’.
+Water uses this process to move along the tiny gaps in the fibres of the paper.
+This occurs because the adhesive force between the water and the paper is stronger than the cohesive forces inside the water itself.
+This is the same process by which water travels from the root up the stem to the petals of a plant.

 More transpiration experiment ideas